- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

 You simply need to keep banging the workouts in, week in, week out, make sure your volume load is steadily increasing, and make sure you’re in a small calorie surplus.
 Oh, and pray.

-There are two scenarios where muscle growth might be a bit quicker;
+There are a few scenarios where muscle growth might be a bit quicker;

 You’re brand new to the gym